-Better offer screening
+Better organ offer screening

-OPOs will also play a part in the pilot by reporting cross-clamp date and time, warm ischemic time, and kidney biopsy information, when making electronic organ offers on kidney matches.
+OPOs will also play a part in the pilot by reporting cross-clamp date and time, warm ischemic time, and kidney biopsy information when making electronic organ offers on kidney matches.

-Filters chosen, evaluated, but remain off
+Offer filters chosen, evaluated, but remain off: Phase 1

-Chosen filters turned on to screen offers
+Chosen filters turned on to screen organ offers: Phase 2

 Candidate-level factors added